spinner

 pdf.worker.min.js

-If you want to allow users to download the companion application then include cScanTWAIN.exe
+Include the cScanTWAIN executable if you want to allow users to download the companion application.

 Reference CSCAN_DOWNLOAD_LINK configuration for more detail.

 cScanTWAIN consists of only a few files that need to be included in the HTML document.
 Basic understanding of HTML and CSS is a pre-requisite, so this should need little explanation.
-Somewhere you will need to call the Javascript function csharks.cScanShow(); which will initiate the scanning process.
+Somewhere you will need to call the Javascript function for the mode you are using csharks1.acquire(); or csharks2.acquire();

 <html>